 First Day of Class Instructions

-All enrolled students are required to login to the class Moodle website between 6 pm Monday, June 17 and 6 pm Tuesday, June 18, 2013 to hold their spot in the class.
+All enrolled students are required to login to the class Moodle website between 6 pm Monday, January13 and 6 pm Tuesday, January 14, 2014 to hold their spot in the class.
 If a registered student does not login to the class site during this 24-hour period, his or her spot may be given to a student on the waitlist.
 (The waitlist is long and there is a shortage of class spots to meet the demand; so know that I will honor the waitlist if you do not confirm your spot and begin the course as required.)

 Waitlist & Add Codes

--Sheila Cooper and Rosemary Patton, Writing Logically, Thinking Critically, Seventh Edition (Pearson Longman) ISBN 978-0-205-11912-7.
-(Be sure to get the 7th edition; please do not purchase the 6th, since it does not contain all the material we will need for this course and for the Midterm Exam.)
+Required: Sheila Cooper and Rosemary Patton, Writing Logically, Thinking Critically, Seventh Edition (Pearson Longman) ISBN 978-0-205-11912-7.
+(Be sure to get the 7th edition; please do not purchase the 5th or 6th edition since they do not contain all the material we will need for this course.)
 You must have a course textbook to take this course.
 It is your responsibility to ensure you have the correct edition of the text by the first day of class.
-Plan your book purchases or rentals in advance of the start of the summer session, as you will not have time to wait for shipments once the course begins.

--Diana Hacker, A Writer's Reference for Online Learners, 7E, Seventh Edition, (Bedford/St. Martin's) ISBN 9780312551995 (Please use a writer’s reference with the new MLA 2009-2010 updates, if you do not choose to use the text I recommend.
-Don’t spend your money on older editions, as they are out-of-date and you will not be able to participate in buy-backs.)
+Recommended: Diana Hacker, A Writer's Reference for Online Learners, 7E, Seventh Edition, (Bedford/St. Martin's) ISBN 9780312551995 (Please use this one with the new MLA 2010 updates.
+Don’t spend your money on any other editions, as they are out-of-date and you will not be able to participate in buy-backs.)